paulkiren/react-native-guide/README.md

-# react-native-cheatsheet
+# React-Native Guide

-A cheat sheet for building production-ready react-native apps, based on my personal notes.\
+A guide for building production-ready react-native apps, based on my personal notes.\
 ‼️ This is a forever-work-in-progress. don't be suprised if things are out of place or broken.

 ## 📓 Table of Contents